Independent Study Project guidelines

 PLEASE NOTE: Even referring to somebody’s ideas, or information taken out of a book needs to be properly referenced.
 ISPs will receive a lower mark when they are poorly referenced even if the research was original.

 Please avoid ‘ibid.’ when you refer to a text you have quoted before.
 Although it is still widely used in academic texts, it is very confusing for your audience.
 Instead, please repeat the name of the author, the name and the page number (e.g. Smith 1999: 12).
-Please also refer to the guidelines by the Learning and Teaching Unit.
+Please also refer to the guidelines of Learning and Teaching Development.

 References from non-English texts